-With G Suite Business and G Suite Enterprise licenses, you have access to shared drives.
+With a Google Workspace Business and Google Workspace Enterprise license, you have access to shared drives.

 You can import the files and folders belonging to an AODocs library into a shared drive.

 Google shared drive limitations

 Currently Google shared drives have limitations which may block the import from AODocs:

 – Maximum number of files and folders: 400,000

 – Total limit of individuals (direct members or indirect members due to Google group membership): 50,000

 Consider the limitations and known issues of shared drives before attempting to import any documents from AODocs to a shared drive.